-Putnam has a Proxy Committee composed of senior professionals, including from the Putnam Equity investment team and the Putnam Equity Sustainability Strategy group.
-The Chief Investment Officer of Putnam Equity appoints the members of the Proxy Committee.
+Putnam has a Proxy Committee composed of senior professionals, including from the Investment Division and the Sustainability Strategy group.
+The heads of the Investment Division appoint the members of the Proxy Committee from the Investment Division.
 The Proxy Committee is responsible for setting general policy as to proxies.
 Specifically, the Committee: